Skip to main content

 The Business of America

-March 2024
+October 2024

 5min read

-Like so much else, they’re a product of the Industrial Revolution
+Like so much else, they’re a product of the Industrial Revolution.

 The Public Broadcasting System has a new hit on its hands for the first time in quite a while.
 It’s “Antiques Roadshow.”
 For those not familiar with it, the show rents an exhibition hall in a large city and invites people to bring in their family treasures and have them appraised by experts in everything from Hollywood memorabilia to fine furniture to antique toys.
 The most interesting items and appraisals get to be on the show.

 The program works on many levels.
-The audience gets a free lesson in the science and art of appraising unique objects; it experiences an occasional dose of schadenfreude watching someone else’s priceless heirloom turn into worthless junk as the appraiser tells why it’s a fake; and it gets to enjoy a sense of cultural superiority over the free market’s bad taste (people would pay eighty-five hundred dollars for that thing ?).
+The audience gets a free lesson in the science and art of appraising unique objects; it experiences an occasional dose of schadenfreude watching someone else’s priceless heirloom turn into worthless junk as the appraiser tells why it’s a fake; and it gets to enjoy a sense of cultural superiority over the free market’s bad taste (people would pay $8500 for that thing ?).

 But “Antiques Roadshow” is only the most visible tip of a very considerable—and rapidly growing—iceberg of commerce in antiques, collectibles, and memorabilia in this country.
 The exact size of this market, which stretches from flea markets to Sotheby’s, is unknown for the simple reason that so much of it is informal, conducted by barter, or effected with cash by people none too anxious to involve the government in the transaction.
 Yet there is no doubt that it totals well into the billions.